difcul/aw/2_using_web_services/README.md

 ### EFetch

-We will use now the EFetch method (https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch) to get the titles of the titles.
+We will use now the EFetch method (https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch) to get the titles of the articles.

 For example, check the XML output of the following call to get the data about the PubMed Id 29462659: